fracpete/list-weka-classes/README.md

 # list-weka-classes
-Helper library for outputting superclasses or all available classes for a specified superclass on the current classpath, with or without packages.
+Helper library for outputting Weka superclasses or all available Weka subclasses of a specified superclass on the current classpath, with or without packages loaded.

 ## Command-line